emodjeska/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-In this Tutorial, we are going to use our recently configured OS Ticket as an End User, an Agent, and as a Administartor, to outline the lifecycle of a ticket in OS Ticket.
+In this Tutorial, we are going to use our recently created and configured OS Ticket as an End User, an Agent, and as a Administartor, to outline the lifecycle of a ticket in OS Ticket.
 Let get to it.

 Tickets have 3 stages that can be assigned to them.
 Assigned means that the ticket has been given to an Agent.
 Working the Issue(s) means that steps are being taken to reach a potencial resolution.
 Resolution means that a ticket was resolved or closed.

-Start by using this link to create some tickets!
+Start by using this link to create some tickets.

 http://localhost/osTicket/

-You will guided to this link.
+You will be guided to this link.
 Click on create new ticket, to get started.

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/21f1de03-cd11-4805-ba3e-81196673aba9)